RoshniRanaDS27/NoSQL-MongoDB/README.md

 You've been contracted by the editors of a food magazine, Eat Safe, Love, to evaluate some of the ratings data in order to help their journalists and food critics decide where to focus future articles.

 Repo work is devided in to three parts

--Part 1: Database and Jupyter Notebook Set Up
+- Part 1: Database and Jupyter Notebook Set Up
--Part 2: Update the Database
+- Part 2: Update the Database
 - Part 3: Exploratory Analysis

 # Instructions